 Residence: Kensington Palace, London/Anmer Hall, Norfolk

-Last year Harry said goodbye to his lifelong position at third in line to the throne when his nephew George was born in 2013.
-Now with the impending arrival of a second baby for Prince William and his wife Kate, Harry will move down to fifth in line.
+Harry said goodbye to his lifelong position at third in line to the throne when his nephew George was born in 2013.
+Now with the birth of William’s other children (Charlotte and Louis), Harry is now sixth in line.
 He’ll still be highly visible, but knows his life as a senior royal will eventually diminish.
 The prince has thus carved out an admirable role for himself.
 The ginger-haired Harry hasn’t disappointed.

 After graduating from historic Eton College, Harry took the traditional gap year and went to Australia, Argentina and Africa.
 It was in Africa that he made a documentary about the plight of orphans in Lesotho.
 Harry was deeply moved by the children whose families were devastated by the HIV/AIDS epidemic.
 It was a cause that his mother had championed, and Harry took up the reins in her memory.